mousetom-sk/thingsboard/README.md

-# Thingsboard &ndash; Prototype Application
+# ThingsBoard &ndash; Prototype Application

 The client-side implementation of and the outputs from our prototype application for telemetry collection using ThingsBoard.